 - Keep in mind some college tips before joining college

-The actual process of applying in to a distance university is actually not that much different from applying to a full time course.
-You are usually required to go through the same type of processes, and provide the same type of documents.
-However, unlike full-time courses, you can usually apply to a part-time course anytime; there are very less deadlines during application.
+The actual process of applying to a distance university is actually not that much different from applying to a full-time course.
+You are usually required to go through the same processes and provide the same type of documents.
+However, unlike full-time courses, you can usually apply to a part-time course anytime; there are very few deadlines during application.

-The first step during application will be to fill an online application form.
-This is rudimentary, and is done so that the university receives the information it requires about its students.
-The questions asked will be similar to the questions asked while enrolling for full time courses.
+The first step during the application will be to fill an online application form.
+This is rudimentary and is done so that the university receives the information it requires about its students.
+The questions asked will be similar to the questions asked while enrolling in full-time courses.

-The second step of application will be to upload all the required documents.
-Most universities require proof of your educational level; you will need to upload a copy of your high school degree, for bachelor’s courses or a copy of your bachelors’ degree, if you’re enrolling for a masters’ course.
+The second step of the application will be to upload all the required documents.
+Most universities require proof of your educational level; you will need to upload a copy of your high school degree for bachelor’s courses or a copy of your bachelors’ degree if you’re enrolling for a masters’ course.

 These are the major steps while applying for a part-time course.
 After you finish your application and attend the interview, you’ll receive a reply on your enrolling status.
 After being given the green signal, you can start enrolling and attending the course in no time.
-Infinitely easier compared to a full-time course application, this is also one of the major advantages that a distance education course has!
+Infinitely easier than a full-time course application, this is also one of the major advantages of a distance education course!